jgalgarra/midinctrap/README.md

 * `group_AFRICA/ASIA/EUROPA/LATAM.csv`.
 Auxiliar tables with groups os MSCI countries for plotting.

+Raw data downloaded from the servers may be found at the `raw_data` folder.

 ## Scripts

 You will need R 4.0.1 or later.
 Execute them following this order: